amshrbo/few-shot-learning-explained/README.md

 ---
 ## How the model learn
-> We'll be using the simase learning network to train our model, and there is two methods we can use to train the model.
+> - We'll be using the Siamase learning network to train our model, and there is two methods we can use to train the model.
+> - You can read more about Siamase network by refering to the [Rsources](#resources) section.

 ### 1. Using pairwise similarity score
-- ***The below mind map explaing the learning process.***
+- ***The below mind map explains the learning process.***
 <img src="./assets/simaseNet_simscores.png" height="421" width="750">

 - ***The algorithm explaination***